 I remember how amazing it felt when my mom ran oil down my parts when I was a child.
 I think the feeling is just as satisfying for the girls.

 Do you use olive oil in you hair?
 How does it help?
 If not olive, what other oil works magic on your strands?
+Need hair help?
+Schedule a one-on-one session with me.
+Use code: HEART2HEART.

 Until next time.